Wolverine971/9takes/src/blog/people/historical/Robert-Oppenheimer.md

   "@graph": [
     {
       "@type": "Article",
       "articleBody": "This article explores the personality traits of Robert Oppenheimer from the perspective of the Enneagram Type 4.
-Known for his intellectual rigor, introspective nature, and significant contribution to the field of nuclear physics, Oppenheimer embodies many characteristics of Type 4 personalities.
+Known for his intellectual rigor, reflective nature, and significant contribution to the field of nuclear physics, Oppenheimer embodies many characteristics of Type 4 personalities.
 The article discusses various aspects of Oppenheimer's life and career that show his Type 4 characteristics, including his role in the Manhattan Project, personal struggles, and controversies.", "creator" : ["DJ Wayne"],
       "author": {
         "@type": "Person",